We have limited Spanish content available. View Spanish content.

 en

-Here are some of the key takeaways through the second quarter of 2024.
+Here are some of the key takeaways from telecom M&A activity in 2024.

-• Scale deal momentum: Scale deals accounted for the largest share of global deal value in the first half of the year, a notable shift from the past two years (see Figure 2).
-Infrastructure divestments accounted for a large portion of telecom M&A activity from 2019 through 2022, but high interest rates and other macroeconomic challenges reversed that trend.
+• Scale deal momentum: Scale deals accounted for 58% of global deal value in 2024.
+That’s a notable shift from the previous two years, although more than half of last year’s scale deal value came from just two transactions (Verizon–Frontier and Charter’s $16.6 billion purchase of Liberty Broadband).
+Infrastructure divestments accounted for 19% of deal value last year, while mobile and fixed divestments made up about 16%.
+Infrastructure divestments accounted for a much larger portion of telecom M&A activity from 2019 through 2022, but high interest rates and other macroeconomic challenges reversed that trend.

-• Long-term view: Despite the recent decline, infrastructure divestments account for about 38% of all deal value over the past five years, the largest share among deal types (see Figure 3).
-Scale deals have the second-largest share at 31% during that period.
+• Long-term view: Scale deals account for about 39% of all deal value over the past five years, the largest share among deal types.
+Infrastructure divestments have the second-largest share at 31% during that period.

 Subscribe